graphql/graphql-spec/spec/Section 5 -- Validation.md

   * For every {variable} on each {operation}
     * Let {variableType} be the type of {variable}
     * If {variableType} is non-null it cannot have a default value
-    * If {variable} has a default value it must be of the same types or able to be coerced to {variableType}
+    * If {variable} has a default value it must be of the same type or able to be coerced to {variableType}

 ** Explanatory Text **